LucaFilipozzi/til/shell/prompt-format.md

 show_always = true
 ```

-Some of symbol choices is due to unicode limitations on some systems.
+Some symbol choices are due to Unicode limitations on some systems.
 Still debugging that.

 [1]: https://github.com/LucaFilipozzi/fish-theme-lfilipoz
 [2]: https://github.com/robertgzr/porcelain